Nod Brook WMA, Avon & Simsbury

 I originally wrote this in 2012 when Nod Brook was listed on the Simsbury Land Trust list of places to hike.
 Now it’s 2019 I revisited to see if I’d missed anything.
 The roads into here are terrible, and… you don’t care.
 Just read about this place I guess.

-Nod Brook is a state owned parcel of land with nothing more than a couple dirt roads – and half of it is in Avon!
-So why am I bothering with writing a page about it?
+Nod Brook is a state owned parcel of land with nothing more than a couple dirt roads – and half of it is often flooded, So why am I bothering with writing a page about it?
 Because, as always, there’s an interesting story here.
 Well, sort of interesting anyway.

 Nod Brook is a beautiful and easily accessible spot that incorporates open fields, two ponds, and the Farmington River.